Introduction & Overview

 How Many Pattern Pieces?

-- The front has two pattern pieces: Centre Front and Side Front.
+- The front has two pattern pieces: Center Front and Side Front.

-- The back has two pattern pieces: Centre Back and Side Back.
+- The back has two pattern pieces: Center Back and Side Back.

 - The specification sheet says there is all-in-one facing, so there are two internal pattern pieces: Facing Front and Facing Back.